gcanti/tcomb-form-native/README.md

 });
 ```

-enums are displayed as `PickerIOS`.
+enums are displayed as `PickerIOS`s.

 ### Subtypes